|dossier #SOUL SPACE||Package SpaceTimes|

 |Soul Space questions the ways in which our guardian angel manifests itself as a hidden travel advisor, where the Daimonion might be found and how this forceful phenomenon can be made visible.
 The ultimate goal is to show that the Daimonion is a sign of our evolutionary potential.

 An inquiry into Socrates' Daimonion, related to the notion of religious experience and artistic processes of an artist when making new work.
-Accompanied by photo series Soul Space, the lecture will elaborate on the 2017-topic with new insights.
+Accompanied by photo series Soul Space II, the lecture will elaborate on the 2017-topic with new insights.
 Dutch only.

 An inquiry into Socrates' Daimonion, related to the notion of religious experience and artistic processes of an artist when making new work.
-The presentation will be accompanied by an exhibition of photo series Soul Space.
-The lecture is in Dutch only.
+The presentation was accompanied by photo series Soul Space I.

 Studium Generale Leiden University,